The Politics and Propaganda of the Seal Hunt

 Whitecoat harp seal pup. (c) IFAW

-According to a poll sponsored by the Canadian Department of Fisheries and Oceans, most Canadians support the seal hunt.
+According to a poll sponsored by the Canadian Department of Fisheries and Oceans and another by the Seals and Sealing Network, most Canadians support the seal hunt.
 According to polls conducted by the International Fund for Animal Welfare (IFAW), a large majority of Canadians oppose the seal hunt.

 What accounts for the difference?
 The DFO poll asked the following two questions: